jjdelacruz1/Phase1Project/README.md

 `npm run deploy`
 in your terminal which deploys the application to Surge.

-## Our Process
+## Development Process

-- Brainstorm of initial app concept
+1. Brainstorm app concept
-- Research APIs needed to achieve two objectives: acccess a database of bars searchable by location and mapping markers
+2. Research APIs needed to achieve project objectives: acccess a database of bars searchable by location and mapping custom location markers
-- Read API documentation
+3. Read API documentation for Mapbox, Yelp, and Chuck Norris
+4. Read library documentation for Bideo, Bootstrap and jQuery
-- Breakdown of objectives into smaller tasks
+5. Breakdown of objectives into smaller, simpler tasks
-- Division of code resposiblities
+6. Division of code resposiblities to team members
-- Daily scrum meetings to discuss progress and layout agenda
+7. Daily scrum meetings to discuss progress and next steps
-- Debug and testing on desktop and mobile
+8. Debug and testing on desktop and mobile

 ## What We Learned